 When you would like us to combine images, we can combine up to 5 images.

 Before you upload, it’s important that you create a relevant specification.
 Just pick the ‘Invisible Mannequin’ option (located under Add-Ons) plus any other services you require.

-It’s very important that images you upload are named in such a way that our system can see which images belong to which product.
+It’s very important that the images you upload are named in such a way that our system can see which images belong to which product.
 You do this by giving each new image in a series the same name and a different ending.
 You can use either a dash (-) or an underscore (_).

 Examples of correct combined image naming:

 – will be combined into imagename.jpg